Ghislaine Maxwell trial: When will we have a verdict?

 The government called a slew of witnesses over 10 days of testimony, including four women who alleged they were sexually abused by Epstein.

-In closing for the prosecution, Assistant US Attorney Alison Moe said: “Maxwell ran the same playbook again and again.
+In closing for the prosecution on Monday, Assistant US Attorney Alison Moe said: “Maxwell ran the same playbook again and again.
 She groomed them.
 She caused deep and lasting harm to young girls.
 It is time to hold her accountable.”

 The defence presented only a handful of witnesses over two days of testimony, including one former assistant who said she had never seen Ms Maxwell or Epstein engage in inappropriate behaviour with girls.